ilya-lesikov/gke-demo/README.md

 1. The repo should be split at least in two — one for the shared infrastructure automation code (e.g. Terraform), the other one for microservices.
 I would say that you better split your microservices in different repos too, this will allow for cleaner CI, though I heard about people using monorepos.
 There is still some glue needed to avoid versioning mess and race conditions in your CI/CD when you have multiple microservices developed, tested and deployed simultaneously.

 1. You'll need to streamline developers workflow on their local machines with something like Minikube and Skaffold.
 Developer should be able to deploy microservices and accompanying software (DBs) that is needed to properly develop/test his own microservice on his local machine, to minimize testing in staging environment (it's much slower and more expensive).
-It will be a sort of a replacement for...
-I love you btw... `docker-compose.yml` files in the root of application repo that helps you deploy DBs and stuff and maybe even microservices you are heavily depend on.
+It will be a sort of a replacement for `docker-compose.yml` files in the root of application repo that helps you deploy DBs and stuff and maybe even microservices you are heavily depend on.

 1. For all of this to actually be reliable and resilient you need comprehensive testing on many levels, including E2E and load testing.